 This places the full responsibility for product safety and recall on the cosmetic firm or manufacturer.
 But what of harmful products released without proper internal safety screening?
 Is the FDA truly helpless to enact restrictions?
 In the case of a voluntary cosmetic recalls the FDA does monitor a recall’s progress and can submit recall request if a firm is otherwise unwilling to withdraw the a known harmful product from the market.

 This active involvement assists firms in monitoring cosmetic recalls and taking the appropriate action.
-Consumers play a large part in reporting cosmetic product failures through MedWatch online or by calling 1 (800) 332-1088.
+Consumers play a large part in reporting cosmetic product failures through MedWatch online.
 Once discovered, the FDA conducts private testing on cosmetics reported to be potentially harmful.
 If product testing reveals a safety issue the FDA may seek legal intervention to prohibit further sale of the cosmetic.

 Upon the discovery of a damaged or adulterated product, if a company refuses to recall the cosmetic the FDA can pursue legal action through the Department of Justice.
 The charges brought against a cosmetic firm will vary depending on the health hazard classification and other factors.
 The FDA may also request a restraining order against the manufacturer or ask that the government seize the contaminated product, thereby removing the product from market by legal force.